UCL/ba-ebdp-toolkit/data_loading.md

 Data storage and sharing is done with `postgres` and `postGIS`.

-Ensure that the `postgis` and other basic extensions are enabled.
+Ensure that the `postGIS` and other basic extensions are enabled.

 It may be necessary to configure raster support, for example: